Kevin805/boiler_plate_ar_setup/README.md

 * [Contact](#contact)
 * [License](#license)

-## General information
+## General Information
-Let's Hike is a CLI application that allows users to create a profile/login and search our database of hikes!
+Let's Hike is a CLI application that allows users to create a profile/login and search a database of listed hikes.
+Hikes range from easy to hard as well as short to long.
-Hiking allows severals ways to find the right hike.
+Let's Hike allows several ways to find the right hike.
 You can search specifically by the amount of time you have, or allow the app to pick a random hike for you.
-To find the perfect hike, try out our Hike compatibility quiz!
+To find the perfect hike tailored for you, try out our Hike compatibility quiz!
-All of these hikes can be saved in your 'favorites' for the future!
+All of these hikes can be saved in your 'favorites' to easily reference in the future.

 ## Intro Video